over-geek/over-geek/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently at @microverseinc, studying Full-Stack Development.\
-🌱 &nbsp;I'm on track for learning more about CyberSecurity\
-✉️ &nbsp;You can shoot me an email at kenagy100@gmail.com!
+✉️ &nbsp;You can shoot me an email at kagyare100@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Portfolio](https://over-geek.github.io/overgeek.github.io/) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>